MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 * lock a locker
 * unlock a locker
-* display the current status of the locker
+* get the status of a locker

 The school has asked a Computing Science class to create a simple object-oriented solution to model a locker in software.